dotnet/orleans/Step-by-step-Tutorials/Cloud-Deployment.md

 ## Running Orleans Client as Azure Web Role
 The user interface / presentation layer for your application will usually run as a Web Role in Azure.

-The `Orleans.Host.Azure.Client.OrleansAzureClient` utility class is the main mechanism for bootstrapping connection to the Orleans silo worker roles from an Azure Web Role.
+The `Orleans.Runtime.Host.AzureClient` utility class is the main mechanism for bootstrapping connection to the Orleans silo worker roles from an Azure Web Role.
-A few additional configuration steps are needed to make the `OrleansAzureClient` utility class work – see below for details.
+A few additional configuration steps are needed to make the `AzureClient` utility class work – see below for details.

 ### Create Azure Web Role for Orleans Client